 In the end, be true to yourself.
 How good will you ever be at something if your heart isn’t in it?
 Let your interests lead you.
 Your passion will help you grow almost any strength you desire, even if you aren’t good at it right now.
 You just need to live your life for you and not for anyone else.

-If you still aren’t convinced about your strengths, think about what lead you to this article.
+If you still aren’t convinced about your strengths, think about what led you to this article.
 Reading, researching, and self-improvement are all strengths.
-You identified 3 more strengths just by reading this article!
+Therefore, you identified 3 more strengths just by reading this article!

 Now, where do you go from here?